bivex/mcpproxy/README.md

 1. When you call `retrieve_tools`, the proxy registers new tools
 2. Standard `tools/list_changed` notification is sent (proper MCP way)
-3. If `SP_LIST_CHANGED_EXEC` is set, the command is executed asynchronously
+3. If `MCPPROXY_LIST_CHANGED_EXEC` is set, the command is executed asynchronously
 4. The command triggers the MCP client to refresh its tool list

 #### Security Note

-⚠️ **Important**: The command in `SP_LIST_CHANGED_EXEC` is executed with shell privileges.
+⚠️ **Important**: The command in `MCPPROXY_LIST_CHANGED_EXEC` is executed with shell privileges.
 Only use trusted commands and never set this variable to user-provided input.

 #### When Not to Use